MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Package_Management_with_Azure_Artifacts.md

 Ensure that you're signed in to your Windows 10 virtual machine by using the following credentials:

--   Username: **Admin**
+-   Username: **Student**
 -   Password: **Pa55w.rd**

-#### Review the installed applications
+#### Review applications required for this lab

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+Identify the applications that you'll use in this lab:

 -   Microsoft Edge
 -   Visual Studio 2019 Community Edition available from [Visual Studio Downloads page](https://visualstudio.microsoft.com/downloads/).
 Visual Studio 2019 installation should include **ASP.NET and web development**, **Azure development**, and **.NET Core cross-platform development** workloads.
+This is already preinstalled on your lab computer.

 #### Set up an Azure DevOps organization

-Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
+If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ### Exercise 0: Configure the lab prerequisites